3OH!3: 2008–2009: Want

-3OH!3's second album, Want, was released on July 8, 2008.
-It reached number 44 on the Billboard 200.
-Their song, "Don't Trust Me" reached number seven on the Billboard Hot 100.
+3OH!3 spent four to five weeks recording their second studio album, working in the studio for 16 hours each day.
+Ahead of the album's release, the duo released its lead single "Don't Trust Me" on June 1, 2008.
+The song was met with commercial success, peaking at number seven on the US Billboard Hot 100, as well as topping the US Pop Airplay chart.
+The song was certified 5× Platinum by the Recording Industry Association of America.
+Want was officially released on July 8, 2008, reaching number 44 on the Billboard 200 and selling 10,000 copies which was their best sales week to date.
+The album was produced by the duo themselves and Matt Squire, as well as from Benny Blanco on a few tracks.
 The group contributed an original theme song titled "Sex on the Beach" for The Real World: Cancun.
 3OH!3 also wrote an anthem for Major League Baseball's Colorado Rockies.

-As they were getting started they performed at local venues around Colorado such as the Fox Theatre in Boulder, Colorado and the Aggie Theater in Ft.
-Collins, Colorado.
-After playing in Denver during the Warped Tour 2008, 3OH!3 signed on for all venues of Warped Tour 2008.
-The band performed in Panama City Beach, Florida for MTVU's Spring Break in March 2009 and at The Mile High Music Festival at Dick's Sporting Goods Park along with other artists such as The Fray, Pepper, and Matisyahu.
-The band later headlined the 2009 Alternative Press Tour across the U.S. 3OH!3 played at End Fest in Sacramento, California, and was part of Kiss Concert '09 at the Comcast Center in Mansfield, MA.
+After playing in Denver during the Warped Tour 2007, 3OH!3 signed on for all venues of Warped Tour 2008.
+They also performed at local venues around Colorado such as the Fox Theatre in Boulder, Colorado and the Aggie Theater in Ft.
+Collins, Colorado in support of the album's release.
+The duo joined Katy Perry on a European tour in February 2009.
+The band performed in Panama City Beach, Florida, for MTVU's Spring Break in March 2009 and at The Mile High Music Festival at Dick's Sporting Goods Park along with other artists such as The Fray, Pepper, and Matisyahu.
+The band later co-headlined the 2009 Alternative Press Tour across the United States and were joined by The Maine and Family Force 5, with support from Hit the Lights and A Rocket to the Moon.
 They played at Kiss The Summer Hello 2009 at Coca-Cola Field in Buffalo, New York, June 3, 2009.
 3OH!3 joined the Warped Tour once again in 2009.
 In summer 2009 they appeared at the Reading/Leeds festivals in the UK.
-They performed between award presentations at the MTV Video Music Awards 2009 on September 13.